-New 'Ghost Gun' Regulations Now in Effect
+New 'ghost gun' regulations now in effect

-Harrisburg, PA – Governor Tom Wolf announced recently that the new federal rule aimed at cracking down on ghost guns and keeping weapons out of the hands of criminals goes went effect last week.
+HARRISBURG – Gov. Tom Wolf announced recently that the new federal rule aimed at cracking down on ghost guns and keeping weapons out of the hands of criminals goes went effect last week.

 Federally licensed firearms dealers in Pennsylvania that sell or distribute partially completed frames or receivers (PCFRs) that would allow a person to build a gun at home are now required to conduct background checks before selling or transferring those parts, which will be completed by the Pennsylvania State Police (PSP).